Chart Color Schemes

 Tullamarine was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Tullamarine has a high level of cultural diversity, with 35.8% of its population born overseas and 36.1% speaking a language other than English at home.
-Christianity is the predominant religion in Tullamarine, making up 64.1% of people, compared to 43.0% across Greater Melbourne.
-The top three ancestry groups are English (17.8%), Australian (16.4%), and Other (16.1%).
+Tullamarine's population has a high level of cultural diversity, with 35.8% born overseas and 36.1% speaking a language other than English at home.
+Christianity is the predominant religion in Tullamarine, accounting for 64.1% of its population, compared to 43.0% across Greater Melbourne.
+The top three ancestral groups based on country of birth of parents are English (17.8%), Australian (16.4%), and Other (16.1%).

 Frequently Asked Questions - Diversity